10+ Spectacular Road Trips in South Africa You Can’t Miss!

 Tips for Driving in South Africa

-- Staying Connected: In some parts of South Africa, the cellphone signal is weak or non-existent.
+• Staying Connected: In some parts of South Africa, cellphone signals are weak or nonexistent.
 While this is great for a digital detox, if you’re relying on a GPS to get you places, you don’t want to be forced to rely on your internal compass.
 Download the Tracks4Africa app.
 It works without a signal.
 No roaming internet device required.

-- Car Rental: If you need to rent a car for your trip, don’t forget about the security deposit that needs to go on your credit card!
+• Car Rental: If you need to rent a car for your trip, don’t forget the security deposit that will be charged to your credit card!
 All the major airports have car rental services, making it easy to pick up your ride without requesting an Uber.
-But if you aren’t doing a roundtrip, check before you book where you can drop off the vehicle.
+But if you aren’t doing a round trip, check before you book where you can drop off the vehicle.

-- Plan Your Route: Don’t leave home without a solid plan for your road trip in South Africa!
+• Plan Your Route: Don’t leave home without a solid plan for your road trip in South Africa!
 Of course, you want room in your itinerary for some spontaneous sightseeing, but the distances for some road trips in South Africa are massive.
-You need to break up how long your driving each day to avoid fatigue and also plan around any road or route closures.
+You need to break up your driving time each day to avoid fatigue and plan around any road or route closures.

 Did I miss any of your favourite road trips in South Africa?
 Got some suggestions for other top road trip destinations in South Africa?
 Hit ya gurl up in the comments below!